-Start Building Capacity to Survive in A New Reality
+Building the Capacity to Survive in a New Reality

-This hub is continually updated with new insights, strategies, and resources to answer your most pressing questions as it relates to the business impact of COVID-19.
+This hub is continually updated to answer your most pressing questions.

 We asked two industry leaders how to approach marketing through times of isolation and uncertainty in our Tearing Up Your 2020 Plan webinar.

-“Going with your gut or experience at times like these is RISKY, and it’s a competitive disadvantage.” –– Marketing in a Recession (Wil Reynolds)
+"Going with your gut or relying on your experience at times like these is RISKY, and it’s a competitive disadvantage."

 Many businesses are prioritizing conversations on budget cuts and maximizing efficiency after facing an abrupt loss in revenue.

-Our founder, Wil Reynolds, opens up our playbook on how to be ready with precision pointed budget cuts when your CFO comes to you with a specific percentage they need you to cut back.
+Wil Reynolds opens up our playbook on how to be ready with precision-pointed budget cuts when your CFO comes to you with a specific percentage they need you to cut back.

 Take a peak at Wil's hypothesis framework below then check out the full post for all the details you need to make better decisions about paid budget cuts.